Tip-off set for 1 p.m. inside Carver-Hawkeye Arena

 The Hawkeyes finished the 2013-14 campaign with an overall record of 27-9 and a ranking of No. 19 in the postseason AP Top 25 Poll during Goldwire's first year in Iowa City.
 The Hawkeyes' 27 victories equaled the second-highest total in program history, and the most since 1996.
 In addition, Iowa's 14 home wins equaled the second-highest single-season total in school history.
 The Hawkeyes made their seventh-straight NCAA Tournament appearance.
 Iowa, a No. 6 seed in the NCAA Tournament, defeated 11th-seeded Marist in the First Round, 87-65, marking the fourth-largest margin of victory in an NCAA Tournament win in program history.

-"I cannot begin to express how excited I am to join the Hawkeye family," said Goldwire.
+"I cannot begin to express how excited I am to join the Hawkeye family," said Goldwire following the hire.
 "The University of Iowa women's basketball program has proved to be top in the nation and is on the rise.
 Coach Bluder and the staff at Iowa are an accomplished and outstanding group of women, and I am very privileged to get to work with such an experienced staff.
 It is great to be a part of a program with such an amazing fan base and support system.
 The Hawkeye fans love women's basketball and make Carver-Hawkeye Arena a fun place to play.

 "I am very appreciative of the opportunity to work at the University of Iowa, and I am thankful for those who have helped me get to this point.
 I am so eager to get settled in and to have the team back on campus so we can hit the floor."